ElHadheqMind/LLM-DATA-Generator/README.md

 ## Overview

-AgentExtractorV1 is a modern web application designed to convert documents into synthetic training data for LLM fine-tuning.
+LLM-DATA-Generator is a modern web application designed to convert documents into synthetic training data for LLM fine-tuning.
 It extracts hierarchical content from documents and generates AI-powered question-answer pairs, creating ready-to-use datasets for training and fine-tuning language models.
 Built with a React frontend and Flask backend, it provides a seamless experience for document processing and synthetic data generation.

 ---